relativitydev/relativity-trace-documentation/docs/user_guide/reporting/audits.md

 # Audits
 {: .no_toc }

-Every action within the Relativity Trace is audited for complete defensibility and reporting.
+Every action within Relativity Trace is audited for complete defensibility and reporting.
 {: .fs-6 .fw-300 }

 1. TOC